 How to choose a swimsuit according to body shape？

-The woman with a low abdomen and micro-projection should choose high-waisted swimsuits, preferably with diagonal stripes, to lift the waist, and can also use this to divert attention and achieve the effect of the modification.
+The woman with a low belly and micro-projection should select high-waisted swimsuits, particularly with diagonal stripes, to lift the waist.
+She can use this to deflect attention and create the modification's desired effect.

 Tips To Make Your Favorite Swimsuit Last Longer